How is DNA’s stock performing after recent trades?

 Sponsored

-It is also worth considering a company’s price to sales ratio for the last twelve months, which is 9.22.
-DNA’s price to book ratio for the most recent quarter was 3.28, resulting in an 3.61 price to cash per share for the period.
+Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 9.54 right now.
+DNA’s price to book ratio for the most recent quarter was 3.40, resulting in an 3.73 price to cash per share for the period.

 How does Ginkgo Bioworks Holdings Inc. (DNA) stock rate among analysts?
 Buy, sell, or hold?